siebenrock/covid-updates/LEARNINGS.md

 ### Covid-19 Data API

 The data API retrieves the current case numbers.
 The data is available in a repository by Johns Hopkins CSSE on [Github](https://github.com/CSSEGISandData/COVID-19) as a *.csv* file.
-Our script automatically retrieved the newest daily report file available and converts it to a pandas data frame while parsing time and dates.
+Our script automatically retrieves the newest daily report file available and converts it to a pandas data frame while parsing time and dates.
 All states and counties are encoded to align with the User API.
-Additionaly, we save a *.csv* copy of the cleaned data frame.
+Additionally, we save a *.csv* copy of the cleaned data frame.

 Depending on the user's request parameters, the API can return the total for the U.S., for a specific state, or a specific county.
 The response also include the date of the last update.